Peninsula Natural Health

 Yes, naturopathic doctors at Peninsula Natural Health Center are currently contracted with the following Insurance providers:

-We accept Premera, Regence, Lifewise, First Choice, Blue Cross Blue Shield, and some Kaiser plans.
+We accept Premera, Regence, Lifewise, First Choice and Blue Cross Blue Shield.

 *Though currently contracted with the above insurance plans, it is important that you make sure your specific plan does provide coverage for naturopathic physicians.